bengfarrell/rgf-blog/content/blog/2016-01-04-high-peaks-kitchen.md

 [![High-Peaks-Kitchen-03](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/High-Peaks-Kitchen-03-394x500.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/High-Peaks-Kitchen-03.jpg) [![High-Peaks-Kitchen-04](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/High-Peaks-Kitchen-04-500x387.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/High-Peaks-Kitchen-04.jpg)

 The pastry, thick and flaky, had a delightfully grainy texture with a crisp exterior.
-The ingredients’ quality shone through with plenty of flavor -- samosas too often end up with a bland lump of filling, but I could savor and easily distinguish between the peas, potatoes, and spices.
+The ingredients’ quality shone through with plenty of flavor—samosas too often end up with a bland lump of filling, but I could savor and easily distinguish between the peas, potatoes, and spices.

 My mouth was now primed to enjoy my entrée, and it did.